Employment

 -

-Administers programs which teach and reflect our UU principles, values, history, and worship, including, but not limited to: the rights of marginalized persons, including those who identify as LGBTQ+, persons of color, persons with disabilities; respecting the inherent worth of all people; and appreciating a variety of spiritual, religious, and humanist beliefs.
+Administers programs which teach and reflect our UU Shared Values, history, and worship, including, but not limited to: the rights of marginalized persons, including those who identify as LGBTQ+, persons of color, persons with disabilities; respecting the inherent worth of all people; and appreciating a variety of spiritual, religious, and humanist beliefs.

 -

-Recruits, trains and supports volunteer teachers/advisors for all classes
+Recruits, trains and supports volunteer teachers and childcare staff.

 -